 Are you considering a change of career?
-With unemployment levels still high, many people are expanding their education or tapping into their additional skills in the hopes that pursuing a career change will open up more opportunities.
+Many people are expanding their education or tapping into their additional skills in the hopes that pursuing a career change will open up more opportunities.

 When applying for a career change position there are a few things that your cover letter needs to address.
 It’s best to be upfront about your desire to change careers; otherwise hiring managers are going to be left wondering why someone with 20 years of sales experience now wants to be a chef (or whatever it may be).
 You want to convey an authentic desire to make the move to a new career.
 Provide a reason why you are seeking the change with rationale to support it.
 Below is an example from a cover letter I did for a client that was pursuing a career change.